British Rail Class 66: Fastline

-Poor working environment
+Driver reception

 The British train drivers' union ASLEF has complained that the locomotives are unfit and unsafe to work in, citing excessive heat, noise levels and poor seating.

 In April 2007, ASLEF proposed a ban on their members driving the locomotives during the British summer 2007 period.
 Keith Norman, ASLEF's general secretary, described the cabs as "unhealthy, unsafe and unsatisfactory".
 Research showed that in July 2006, when the weather had been extremely hot, the number of incidents where a driver had passed a signal at danger (SPAD) increased.
 EWS entered into discussions and made amendments to a series of trial locomotives, GB Railfreight and Freightliner also investigated cab improvements.
 In June 2007, progress on the issue led ASLEF to withdraw its threat of industrial action.

 In Norway, CargoNet related complaints about the noise levels in the CD66 variant of the Class 66 resulted in higher pay rates for drivers.